OscarFinn/be-news/README.md

     npm install

-Create a .env.development file and add the line:
+Create a .env.development file in the root of the project directory and add the line:

     PGDATABASE = nc_news

-Create a .env.test file and add the line:
+Create a .env.test file in the root of the project directory and add the line:

     PGDATABASE = nc_news_test